DFE-Digital/teaching-vacancies/documentation/dsi-contingency-fallback.md

 We rely on DfE Sign In (DSI) to provide our authentication and authorisation.

 This is a contingency plan for when DSI has an outage.
-The fallback authentication method relies on the data we have on users from our nightly job UpdateDfeSignInUsersJob: specifically, the email addresses and the organisation URNs.
+The fallback authentication method relies on the data we have on users from our nightly job UpdateDsiUsersInDbJob: specifically, the email addresses and the organisation URNs.

 It replaces the DSI sign in method with one whereby the user is prompted to enter their email address, and clicks a unique login link.
 This login link works only once and expires after a configurable time.